locationtech/geomesa/docs/user/jobs.rst

 Map/Reduce Jobs
 ---------------

-To facilitate running jobs, you may wish to build a shaded jar that contains all the required dependencies.
-Ensure that the pom references the correct versions of hadoop, accumulo etc for your cluster, then build the project using the 'assemble' profile
+To facilitate running jobs, you may wish to build a shaded JAR that contains all the required dependencies.
+Ensure that the ``pom.xml`` references the correct versions of Hadoop, Accumulo, etc. for your cluster, then build the project using the ``assemble`` profile:

 .. code-block:: shell

     geomesa$ mvn clean install -P assemble -pl geomesa-jobs

-The following instructions assume you have built a shaded jar; if not you will need to use the 'libjars' argument to ensure the correct jars are available on the distributed classpath.
+The following instructions assume you have built a shaded JAR; if not you will need to use the ``-libjars`` argument to ensure the correct JARs are available on the distributed classpath.

 .. _attribute_indexing_job: